SeleniumHQ/selenium/README.md

 Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
-Selenium specifically provides infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/) — a platform and language-neutral coding interface compatible with all major web browsers.
+Selenium specifically provides an infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/) — a platform and language-neutral coding interface compatible with all major web browsers.